 The Nanaimo Group as a whole represents largely coarse-grained units deposited in deep-sea fan systems.
 In this environment, deeper channels continuously cut through successive shale and sandstone bodies.
 The channels funnelled density currents into the basin, while also building levee deposits.
 Turbidity currents travelled down the channels, and also overtopped the levees spilling across backslope areas.
 The sequential sediment formations, from significantly coarse-grained sandstones and conglomerates to fine silts and shale units of the Nanaimo Group, are considered to be partly due to eustacy, but more significantly related to relative sea-level changes induced by regional tectonics in an active forearc setting.

-The Northumberland Fm consists of a massive, dark-grey mudstone which is locally interlaminated and interbedded with siltstone and fine-grained sandstone.
 There are abundant calcium carbonate concretions, parallel and current ripple laminations, clastic dikes and folded layers due to slumping.
 In the Gulf Islands to the south, this formation has been found to contain abundant and diverse foraminifera indicating marine paleodepths of 150-1200 m.

-The more resistive Geoffrey Fm consists of thick-bedded sandstone and conglomerate.
+The more resistive Geoffrey Formation consists of thick-bedded sandstone and conglomerate.
 It is highly channelized, and some sandstone has exposed parallel and ripple laminations.
 The Spray Fm exposed on the east end of the island is a massive olive-grey mudstone with interlaminations of sandstone.

-Furthest to the east, the youngest exposures on Hornby Island are from the Gabriola Fm, which outcrops on the eastern peninsula.
+Furthest to the east, the youngest exposures on Hornby Island are from the Gabriola Formation, which outcrops on the eastern peninsula.
 This is again a thick-bedded and channelized sequence of conglomerates and massive sandstone with minor mudstone interbeds.
 South, in the Gulf Islands, this formation has contained ammonites, gastropods and pelecypods.
 Paleowater-depth from foraminiferal assemblages has been set at 200 m.